This document provides instructions for testing GraphQL queries using the .http file in the REST Client extension for VS Code.

 }

-file.
-The REST Client will execute the request and display the response in the results pane.If there are any errors in the query, they will be displayed in the errors
+.http file in Visual Studio Code..env file is correctly set up with the WP_BASE_URL..http file.
+The REST Client will execute the request and display the response in the results pane.If there are any errors in the query, they will be displayed in the errors field of the response.

 If you’re encountering issues, here are a few things to check:

-is set correctly in the .env
+WP_BASE_URL is set correctly in the .env file.{

 "query": "query {